Using Bin Dumpers to Simplify Material Handling in Your Workplace

 Bin storage is essential for thousands of industries, and from food processing to waste disposal, many styles of tippable containers meet the material handling needs of the modern economy.
 However, the logistical strengths of industrial bins — which include efficient bulk storage, compact footprints, and simple fill/pour capabilities — also lead to ergonomic challenges and difficult manual handling tasks.

-Bin tippers — sometimes called bin lifters, trash can tippers, or trash can dumpers — provide an elegant solution to these potential problems, providing the advantages of bulk material handling without operational inefficiencies or the increased risk of injury associated with manual bin lifting.
+Bin dumpers — sometimes called bin lifters, trash can tippers, or trash can dumpers — provide an elegant solution to these potential problems, providing the advantages of bulk material handling without operational inefficiencies or the increased risk of injury associated with manual bin lifting.

-BHS offers a complete set of customizable bin tippers to improve ergonomics while maximizing efficiency in every industry.
+BHS offers a complete set of customizable bin dumpers to improve ergonomics while maximizing efficiency in every industry.
 Priorities will shift from one application to the next, but these are the most important features to consider when making tipping equipment purchasing decisions:

 When choosing tilting equipment for containers, managers should begin by considering the types of bins used in their facilities and the frequency of handling requirements.